How to plan a corporate event in Baku: a planner's guide

 Week 4: Ground transport

-- 100+ pax: split between two coach fleets to keep loading under 12 minutes.
+- 100+ pax: split across two coach fleets to keep loading under 12 minutes.

 Week 2: Final walkthrough